Aloe vera is a very ornamental indoor succulent, easy to care for.

 - Acclimatize your aloe vera to a spot that ensures it gets maximum direct sunlight.
 For indoor plants, ensure they don’t go dry with regular watering and providing a moist atmosphere around it.

-- Separate pups from the mother plant rather early so that sap and nutrients aren’t directed to non-flowering propagation.
+- Separate pups from the mother plant rather early.
+This makes sure sap and nutrients aren’t won’t go to this non-flowering propagation.
 Pups are the side shoots that appear on a healthy plant.

 - Ensure your soil has enough nutrients by repotting every 2-3 years and eventually adding light fertilizer.
 Topdress on non-repotting years to replenish soil that has lost nutrients due to being washed out upon watering.